lavakumarThatisetti/GOFDesignPatterns/src/structural/proxy/proxy.md

 Remote Proxy:
 --------------
-With Remote Proxy, the proxy acts as a local representative for an object that lives in a different JVM.
-A method call on the proxy results in the call being transferred over the wire, invoked remotely, and the result being returned to the proxy and then to the Client
+A remote proxy represents an object located in a different address space, such as a networked server.
+The proxy acts as a representative of the remote object and handles communication between the local client and the remote object

 ![img.png](img.png)